swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-8-save-and-load-the-model-with-mlem/index.md

 ---
-title: "Step 8: Share and deploy model with MLEM"
+title: "Step 8: Save and load the model with MLEM"
 ---

 # {% $markdoc.frontmatter.title %}